Mobile-Friendly Test Tool

 Clickable elements too close together

 This report shows the URLs for sites where touch elements, such as buttons and navigational links, are so close to each other that a mobile user cannot easily tap a desired element with their finger without also tapping a neighboring element.
 To fix these errors, make sure to correctly size and space buttons and navigational links to be suitable for your mobile visitors.
 Read more in Size Tap Targets Appropriately.

-Now that you've tested one page, see what other mobile usability issues we've detected on your entire site by visiting the Mobile Usability report.
-You must verify ownership of the site in Search Console to use the Mobile Usability report.
+- See what mobile usability issues we've detected on your entire site using the Mobile Usability report (requires you to verify ownership of the site in Search Console).

 - Learn how to make your CMS website mobile friendly (for pages hosted on WordPress, Joomla! or other CMS services).